Bethenny Frankel Gushes Over Movie And Time With Bryn: Divorce Behind Her?

 Bethenny Frankel has been trying to move on from her dramatic divorce over the past year.
 It was a brutal divorce that stretched out for years.
 Even though Bethenny and Jason Hoppy were only married for two years, the divorce ended up taking over four years.
 And out of the two years they were married, it wasn’t two years of wedded bliss.
-Frankel shared her material issues on Bethenny Ever After and she did open up about having some trust issues.
+Frankel shared her material issues on Bethenny Ever After, and she did open up about having some trust issues.
 One of the major issues was that she had gone after what she wanted, which was a successful business, and she felt that her husband was jealous of her.

-According to a new tweet, Bethenny Frankel is now revealing some of the positive events in her life after her dramatic divorce and it sounds like her daughter Bryn is behind some of those wonderful moments.
+According to a new tweet, Bethenny Frankel is now revealing some of the positive events in her life after her dramatic divorce, and it sounds like her daughter Bryn is behind some of those wonderful moments.
 This week, Frankel tweeted about seeing the new movie, Beauty and the Beast, and it sounds like she was very impressed.
 She didn’t reveal whether she watched the movie with her daughter, but she did say it was just wonderful.

 A post shared by Bethenny Frankel (@bethennyfrankel) on